What is a VA cash-out refinance?

 VA cash-out refinance costs

-A VA cash-out refinance can help you save money, but it isn’t free; you’ll need to pay closing costs.
+A VA cash-out refinance can help you save money, but you’ll need to pay closing costs to do it.
 Compare at least three VA lenders and their respective origination fees and other charges so you have a sense of how much you’ll need to bring to the table.

 In addition to closing costs, you’ll pay the VA funding fee, which varies depending on your status as a borrower: